-- Make friends with healthy fats – Eating mono and polyunsaturated fat can be really beneficial for inflammation, also help with blood sugar balance.
+- Make friends with healthy fats – Eating mono and polyunsaturated fat can be really beneficial for inflammation, also help with blood sugar balance and fullness.

 - Favor whole grains above refined grains – Sense a theme here?
-Whole grains have protein, fiber and fat built in, helping to slow digestion and absorption and balance blood sugar.
+Whole grains have protein, fiber and fat built in, helping to slow digestion and balance blood sugar.

 - Find time for fitness – Moving your body is also really important for blood sugar balance.
 Getting a combination of cardio and strength training can help lower your risk of the complications of PCOS.